 Pitcairn

-PCA-2 ( first commercially licenced autogiro in the USA, 20 were build)
+PCA-2 (First commercially licenced autogiro in the USA, 20 built)

 PAA-1 (some 20 were build)